Main navigation

 The rise of generative AI is fueled by three key factors: massive amounts of data available online, the concentrated power of cloud computing, and advancements in neural networks, which mimic the human brain's learning patterns.

 Ohio State’s approved generative AI tool is Microsoft Copilot with commercial data protection.
 Copilot is a chatbot that uses public online data to provide you with information.
-The main benefit of logging in with your Ohio State credentials to use Copilot with commercial data protection for additional security, which means your conversations aren’t stored and Microsoft can’t access any data from your chat.
-However, institutional data classified at or above an S3 (private) level should never be entered into any AI system, even Copilot with corporate data protection.
+The main benefit of logging in with your Ohio State credentials to use Copilot with commercial data protection is additional security, which means your conversations aren’t stored and Microsoft can’t access any data from your chat.

 AI Terms*